 Continue east on Nanjing Dong Lu, passing along the way the Peace Hotel, one of Shanghai's most gorgeous Art Deco buildings.
 Soon you'll arrive at:

 The most famous street in Asia during the first half of the 20th century, this embankment was where the foreign powers who entered Shanghai after the Opium War of 1842 erected their Western-style banks and trading houses.
 Today it is a veritable museum of architecture featuring building styles from Art Deco and Gothic to late Renaissance and classic European.
 It's also home to some of the swankiest shops, restaurants, and bars in Shanghai.

 6. Dining on the Bund

-If the weather is nice, we suggest the ultimate of Shanghai dining experiences: rooftop dining on the Bund at either M on the Bund or New Heights at Three on the Bund.
-The former was the restaurant that put Shanghai on the world dining map, while the latter serves more casual bistro fare.
+If the weather is nice, we suggest the ultimate of Shanghai dining experiences: rooftop dining on the Bund at either M on the Bund or at Three on the Bund.
+The former was the restaurant that put Shanghai on the world dining map, while the latter has several restaurants to choose from.
 From either rooftop, soak in the views of Pudong across the Huangpu River.